Skip to main content

 Negotiations on the legally binding global agreement expected to conclude through a diplomatic conference

-First meeting of the Intergovernmental Negotiating Committee to take place in second half of 2022
+5 meetings of the Intergovernmental Negotiating Committee to take place

 3. May 2022